vinceskahan/weewx-sdr-howto/README.md

 Nice and clean.
 No unmapped sensors.
 No duplicate packet noise in the logs.
 No unknown sensor models.
 Call it done and release the victory beer(s) !!!!

+If you want to cut to the chase, the modified sdr.py has been submitted to upstream as https://github.com/matthewwall/weewx-sdr/pull/184 and the modified sdr.py and matching weewx.conf snippet are located here in this repo.